wltechblog/slides/README.md

 ## Features

-- **Create & Edit Slideshows**: Full WYSIWYG editor with password protection
+- **Create & Edit Slideshows**: Simple editor with password protection
 - **Beautiful Playback**: White background with images on the left (scaled to fit) and text on the right
 - **Navigation**: Arrow keys or button navigation between slides
 - **Public Sharing**: Play any slideshow without authentication